Valencian Community, Spain

 Nightlife in Valencia

-Valencia has a vivid nightlife with bars, clubs, live music venues and discos.
+Valencia has a vivid nightlife with atmospheric bars, clubs, live music venues, and discos.
 The neighborhood of El Carmen in the historical center is one of the most popular and liveliest areas to go out at night in Valencia.
+Another trendy area, especially among the young, hipster and artistic crowd, is the former working-class district Ruzafa, thanks to its fusion restaurants, chic cocktail bars and independent breweries.

 If you want to have a more relaxing drink in a nice environment, you can choose the bars and restaurants at Plaza de Cánovas.
 The area around Avenida d'Aragó is great if you want to listen to live bands or dance to Latin music.